Designing Options for our children in schools or beyond

 There is no need to elaborate here upon the wicked challenges in each of the spheres associated with these systems.
 Surely, you all hear enough about them from mainstream and alternative channels.

-· ~ we brave first steps to deschool our minds (which involve decolonisation dollops), so
+· ~ we brave first steps to challenge the unconscious habits we have accumulated from our schooling

-· ~ we unpack belief systems and values which belie 13 years of enforced institutionalisation of children.
-This includes removal from our interconnection in the natural world and the moulding of; obedient soldiers, factory fodder and material consumerists.
+· ~ we unpack belief systems and values which belie 13 years of enforced institutionalisation of children; foundational for compulsory schooling which started 200 years ago.
+This includes removal from our interconnection in the natural world and the moulding of; obedient citizens, factory workers and material consumerists.

-· ~ we play with elements and ideas which could contribute to the design of genuine learning options for our children (and ourselves) – including schools or beyond.
+· ~ we play with elements and ideas which could contribute to the design of genuine learning options for our children (and ourselves) – including schools or beyond; tailored to the communities whom they serve.

 In this last step, two important ideas inform our work.
 First, we explore and name our values; it is useless to apply brilliant design principles if there is no clarity on values.
 Second, we recognise the need to work with diversity, sitting our work in the world of relationship.
 There is no need for OSFA – One Size to Fit All.
 Each community will, thankfully, have a different palette of ideas.